ExHammer/hammer-backend-redis/README.md

 [Redix](https://hex.pm/packages/redix), it's also aliased to `redis_config`,
 with an `s`)

+(the `key_prefix` is mandatory arg which is used as a prefix for all the Redis keys)

 Another option to configure Redis is to use the Redis Url format (see https://hexdocs.pm/redix/Redix.html#start_link/1-using-a-redis-uri) to configure Redis.
 If both options are specified the redis_url will be used first.